Skip to content

 Market signal and location

 Ticino is Switzerland's sunshine corner: around 2,100 sun hours per year and yields of 1,200–1,300 kWh/kWp put the canton in the top third of Switzerland – only Valais ranks higher.
 Lower roof pitches, a Mediterranean climate, and distinct local utilities (AET at cantonal level, AIL in Lugano, AEC in Bellinzona) turn every region into its own market.
-In Ticino, there is no general cantonal PV bonus.
-The main incentives are the national Pronovo one-time payment, full tax deductibility, and local feed-in tariffs.
-Individual municipalities and utilities (AET, AIL, AEC) offer selective add-on programs – a per-location check is worthwhile.
+Via the Fondo Energie Rinnovabili (FER), Ticino grants a cantonal top-up of 50% of the federal one-time payment (RU), max.
+CHF 250,000 per system, plus a guaranteed minimum feed-in payment (Rmin FER) of 4.0 Rp./kWh (<30 kW).
+On top come the national Pronovo one-time payment, full tax deductibility, and local feed-in tariffs.
+Individual municipalities and utilities (AET, AIL, AEC) offer additional programs – a per-location check is worthwhile.

 Sun hours/year